seej007/SIA_ERP_INVENTORY/README.md

 - Odoo Community for the comprehensive API documentation
 - Bootstrap team for the responsive design framework
 - All our team members contributing to this development
+- Our Professor in this subject of SIA, Ma'am Josephine Petralba